Xinglab/SQUID/README.md

 		column 18: PI level for sample2, replicates seperated by commas column 19: The difference of PI level between sample1 and sample2, which is the result of average PI level of sample1 minus the average PI level of sampel2.

 test:
 	A folder contains test files to run the program

+log.SQUID:
-	log.SQUID: Log file for running CARIE pipeline
+	Log file for running SQUID pipeline

 	gtf_files:
 		A folder contains different types of gtf files to run the program.
 Use mouse genome as examples.